-LeAnn Stutler is a country/ contemporary Christian singer-songwriter
+LeAnn Stutler is a singer-songwriter from Northwest Indiana.
+At 15,

 Capernaum.
-The band has headlined various venues around northwest
+The band headlined various venues around northwest

 Indiana and the south suburbs of Chicago.
-It was not uncommon for
+Capernaum appeared

 on the northwest Indiana radio show Midwest Beat with Tom Lounges